 The scapegoating that has taken place in the wake of the coronavirus outbreak is not new.
 We define scapegoating as: "Blaming an individual or group for something based on that person or group’s identity when the person or group is not responsible.
 Bias, prejudicial thinking and discriminatory acts can lead to scapegoating."

-Contagious diseases often fuel scapegoating and xenophobia.
+Contagious diseases often fuel scapegoating and anti-immigrant and other forms of bias and racism.
 As with any public health crisis, the fear of a pandemic leads to misinformation, conspiracy theories and scapegoating, especially on social media platforms and the internet.
 The seemingly endless news media coverage may make these diseases seem more threatening, widespread and deadly than they are.

 Throughout history, we find examples of marginalized groups being scapegoated specifically around illness and disease.
 They quickly become targets of xenophobia, a fear of people perceived to be “foreign” or “strange.”
 In the 1920s, associations between germs and immigrants led to immigration restrictions in New York City.
 In the 1980s in the early days of the HIV/AIDS epidemic, Haitian immigrants were singled out as “high risk” and the Haitian community was stigmatized and blamed for spreading the disease.
 With the 2014 Ebola outbreak in West Africa, panic about the disease and xenophobia manifested in the U.S. It was dubbed “Fearbola” yet only nine people were infected.
 “Historically, in both popular and scientific discourse, contagious disease has often been linked, in a blanket way, to population groups thought to be ‘outsiders,” Merlin Chowkwanyun, historian and assistant professor of sociomedical sciences at Columbia University’s Mailman School of Public Health, told Vox.